rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 type: article
 created_date: '2014-04-29'
 created_by: Aaron Medrano
-last_modified_date: '2019-01-18'
+last_modified_date: '2019-01-22'
 last_modified_by: William Loy
 product: Microsoft Exchange
 product_url: exchange
 ---

-This article instructs you on using your Active Directory to synchronize email objects by using Rackspace Directory Sync and Rackspace Hosted Email.
-It provides instructions for creating new email addresses, distribution lists, and contacts for Microsoft&reg; Exchange.
+This article explains how to use your Active Directory to synchronize email objects by using Rackspace Directory Sync and Rackspace Hosted Email.
+It also provides instructions for creating new email addresses, distribution lists, and contacts for Microsoft&reg; Exchange.

 ### Add a new mailbox

-If the email address does not exist in the control panel, a new mailbox will be created during the next synchronization.
+If the email address does not exist in the control panel, a new mailbox is created during the next synchronization.

 **Note:** User objects must be direct members of the specified email security group.
 Nested groups cause Directory Sync to create a